frankdugan3/pyro/documentation/tutorials/get-started.md

 ## Installation

-The installation process is pretty straightforward.
+Would you believe you can install Pyro in three easy steps?
+It's true.

 ### Steps

+> #### Note: {: .info}
+>
-These steps assume you are adding Pyro to an existing Phoenix LiveView app, as generated from the most recent version of `phx.new`.
+> We assume you are adding Pyro to an existing Phoenix LiveView app, as generated from the most recent version of `phx.new`.

 1. Add `:pyro` to your dependencies: